AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 # Sample Themes, Templates, and Form Data models in Core Components {#sample-themes-templates-and-data-models}

-AEM Forms as a Cloud Service provides sample reference themes, templates, and form data models to help you start quickly with creating Adaptive Forms with Core Components.
+AEM Forms Core Components provides sample reference themes, templates, and form data models to help you start quickly with creating Adaptive Forms with Core Components.
 You can [enable Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components.html) on AEM Forms as a Cloud Service and local development environment to get sample OOTB templates and to [use and customize sample themes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/using-themes-in-core-components.html) in [!DNL AEM Forms].

 The sample themes, templates, and form data models included in the reference content package are: